EvgeniyGeraskin/SWapi_TEST/README.md

 # SWapi_TEST

 This is the test task.
-The wording of the task is in file Test_task.docx
+The description of the task is in file Test_task.docx

 ## Preparation:
 - Python3 is required to run: